 All students who have a declared major or minor in accounting, business administration, or economics and who are in good academic standing are automatically members of the IMS.
 However, the IMS Director may invite or permit other students to join the IMS who do not meet the first criterion, such as freshmen who have not yet declared a major or minor.

 Team-taught interdisciplinary seminar under the direction of the IMS faculty.
 A different interdisciplinary topic relevant to students in all three IMS departments is offered at least once a year.
 Completion of two semesters required by the Management Scholars Program.
 One-quarter unit of credit.
 Prerequisite: Membership in the Management Scholars Program or consent of IMS Director.
 May be repeated for credit.

 MANAGEMENT INTERNSHIP STUDY

-A practicum in which students work as interns for businesses, government agencies and nonprofit organizations in the Williamsport area and locations in Pennsylvania, New Jersey, New York, Washington, D.C. and other places.
+A practicum in which students work as interns for businesses, government agencies and nonprofit organizations in the Williamsport area and locations in Pennsylvania, New Jersey, New York, Washington, D.C., and other places.
 Reading, writing and research assignments vary by the credit value of the experience.
 Enrollments are limited to the numbers of available placements.
-Most internships are full-time paid positions, although part-time and unpaid positions are occasionally accepted.
-Four to eight semester hours of credit.
+Internships can be full or part-time, paid or unpaid positions.
+Students may receive one to eight semester hours of credit based on arrangements made prior to taking this internship and the approval of the IMS Director.
 Prerequisite: Membership in the Institute for Management Studies and consent of the Director.
 May be repeated for a maximum of 16 credits.